Recovering From a Relationship With a Narcissist – Heal The Wounds Within

 Make a distinct effort to remind yourself that according to statistics, only 8% of men and 5% of women are narcissistic.

-Further, since you’ve already dealt with one, you’ll have an easier time identifying a Narcissist when you encounter one, and thus avoiding deep relationships with them in the future.
+Further, since you’ve already dealt with a monster “human”, you’ll have an easier time identifying a Narcissist when you encounter one and thus avoiding deep relationships with them in the future.
 The signs of a narcissist are always there and you will be a pro at noticing them from the get-go.

 6. Rebuild Your Wounded Self Esteem